ZiXuanVickyLu/ZiXuanVickyLu.github.io/_pages/cv.md

 {% include base_path %}

+# Research Experience

 Before went to graduation school at Institute of Software, CAS, I have four research experience.
 All done in Chinese Academy of Science.
 Some of them got funding support or support from the laboratory.
 I am forever indebted to the professors and friends who have offered me with their invaluable assistance.

-# Institute of Mechanics, CAS, 2020.9-2021.6 (Graduational project for bachelor’s degree)
+## Institute of Mechanics, CAS, 2020.9-2021.6 (Graduation project for bachelor’s degree)

 - Simplified model and CFD simulation of vascular bypass surgery.
 Supervised by **Shizhao Wang**.